 Q: How can I help establish CVSS throughout the industry?

-A: Urge your vendors to support CVSS scoring.
+A: The best way to help establish CVSS is to urge your vendors to support CVSS scoring.

 Q: Where can I get more information about CVSS?